demisto/content-docs/docs/integrations/custom-integration-duplication.md

 1. **Locate the Integration**: Find the integration directory you wish to duplicate under the Packs directory (`Packs/<PackName>/Integrations/<IntegrationName>/`).
 2. **Add the `_copy` Marker**: Open the integration's `.yml` file in you favorite IDE (e.g., VS Code) and update both the `commonfields.id` and `name` fields:
+3. **(Recommended) Customize the Display Name**: In addition to the required `_copy` suffix, consider changing the `name` field to something more descriptive (e.g., `Polar Security (Custom)` or `Polar Security - Internal`).
+This makes your custom copy easier to identify among other integrations in the Cortex Platform UI.

 **For example:**